jnstockley/BTN/README.md

 # BTTN (Better Twitch.tv Notifications)

+## Version 2.0 Update 7!!!
+I am currently in the process of converting the program from pure Java to Kotlin.
+This will have no effect on how the program is ran by the user, since Kotlin uses the Java JVM to run.
+I am doing this to have safer, and hopefully better code.
+I have automaitcally coverted the code over and was able to run it with no error messages, but did notice several bugs.
+The next release will take a while to be released.
+Stay tuned!

 ## Version 2.0 Update 6!!!
 Sorry for the long update gap.
 Updates to this project will start to become longer and with lesser changes.
 Since I am a college student I am going to focus on School and work over this project for the time being.
 I will try to post some updates here and there but progress will slow drastically.
 With that said, I am currently testing a verision of BTTN V2 with YouTube Premiere support.
 I found a way to determine if a video is a "Premiere" or not and want to make sure it's accurate.
 Not timieline of when I will make this version public.
 Stay tuned.